Lesson video

 So let's have a quick check for understanding now then.

-And examples are the pictures there.
+And the examples are the pictures there.

-So pause the video if you need to whilst you're doing this and I'll see you once you're finished.
+So pause the video if you need to whilst you're doing this, and I'll see you once you're finished.

 Okay, let's see how we got on then.

-So, idolatry is the worship of images.
+So idolatry is the worship of images.

 An example there is that person bowing down to that sacred bull.

-And therefore, iconoclasm is the destruction of holy images.
+And therefore iconoclasm is the destruction of holy images.

-So hopefully you understand those key terms and you understand examples that you can see them as well.
+So hopefully you understand those key terms and you understand examples that you can see in them as well.

-So throughout its history, the Byzantine Empire regularly suffered violent upheaval as one ruling family was replaced by another and some emperors and empresses were better than others.
+So throughout its history, the Byzantine Empire regularly suffered violent upheaval as one ruling family was replaced by another, and some emperors and empresses were better than others.

-He became an emperor in 527 CE and he was known as the emperor who never sleeps.
+So for example, Justinian I, he became an emperor in 527 CE and he was known as the emperor who never sleeps.

 And the reason for that is that he had just an incredible work ethic.

-The god has never stopped.
+The guy just never stopped.

-And during Justinian's reign, a legal code known as the Code of Justinian was written.
+And during Justinian's reign a legal code known as the Code of Justinian was written.

 And this is important because actually Justinian's legal code still forms the basis of the laws used by many countries around the world today.